johnanddd/STM32-Autonomous-Mobile-Robot/README.md

 ## UART Debugging

-I used USART2 for serial debugging and to be able to print stuff.
-I configured the baud rate to 115200 and outputted it in a serial monitor.
+I used USART2 for serial debugging and telemetry output.
+I configured the baud rate to 115200 and monitored the output using a serial terminal.

 The STM32 sends information such as: